At a Glance

 Admissions Requirements

-To be admitted into the Master of Arts in School Administration graduate program, all students must complete the university admissions process, complete an interview, and meet the following criteria:
+To be admitted into the master’s in school administration online program, all students must complete the university admissions process, complete an interview, and meet the following criteria:

 - Possess a baccalaureate degree from an accredited college or university with a minimum GPA of 3.0 on a 4.0 scale.
 Students with a GPA below a 3.0 may have their files reviewed by the director of admissions and the College of Education and Human Services.